Skip to main content

 Buying Guides

-The best ham radios for beginners, ranked by ease of use and community support.
-From $15 to $250, find the right first radio.
+The best beginner ham radios, each scored 0-100 for ease of use with live prices.
+From a $16 Baofeng to a $70 top pick, find the right first handheld.

 Ham radio is one of the few hobbies where your first equipment purchase can be under $20 and still teach you everything you need to know.
-My first radio was a $25 Baofeng.
-It's still in my go-bag.
-I've since upgraded, but that cheap radio removed the biggest barrier to entry: the feeling that I needed expensive gear to participate.
+My first radio was a $25 Baofeng, bought used from a club member; it's still in my go-bag a decade later.
+That cheap radio removed the biggest barrier to entry: the feeling that I needed expensive equipment to participate.

-This guide is for people who are studying for their license, just passed their exam, or are trying to figure out if ham radio is worth the time.
+This guide is for people studying for their license, who just passed their exam, or who are trying to figure out if ham radio is worth the time.
 You don't need to spend $300 on day one.
-You need the right $15 to $70 radio, a community to talk to, and the confidence to key up.
+You need the right $16 to $80 handheld, a community to talk to, and the confidence to key up.

 Quick Picks